auroncanaj4/URLShortener/README.md

     yarn dev
 ```

-In order to fully functionalize this project you need to have a MySQL database, which you can create through mysql command line, phpmyadmin or related options that you prefer.
+In order to fully functionalize this project you need to have a MySQL database, which you have to create (use schema.sql on ./server) through mysql command line, phpmyadmin or related options that you prefer.